Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 From there, we wandered through the cobblestone streets of the Old Town, where every corner seemed to hold a secret waiting to be shared.
 Highlights included the elegant Town Hall, the intricate Robba Fountain, and the charming Cobbler’s Bridge, each with fascinating tales woven into Ljubljana’s past.

-From there, we visited the Congress Square, one of Ljubljana’s largest and most beautiful squares, surrounded by landmarks such as the University of Ljubljana and the Ursuline Church of the Holy Trinity.
+From there, we visited Congress Square, one of Ljubljana’s largest and most beautiful squares.
+It is surrounded by landmarks such as the University of Ljubljana and the Ursuline Church of the Holy Trinity.
 This square has been the stage for many of the city’s historic events and offers a peaceful place to soak in its grandeur.

-We then headed towards the National and University Library of Slovenia passing by the Avenue of Slovenian Composers.
+We then headed towards the National and University Library of Slovenia, which passed by the Avenue of Slovenian Composers.
 Designed by Jože Plečnik, its exterior is a masterpiece of symbolic architecture.

 Taking this tour was not just informative; it was a deeply personal way to experience Ljubljana.
 As we walked, I felt like the city’s layers were peeling back, revealing its heart and soul.
 It was the perfect way to start my day and left me with a newfound appreciation for Ljubljana’s timeless charm.